-In this section, we present the main result of this paper --- an optimal competitive online algorithm for the edge-weighted online matching with buyback.
-Our algorithm (\Cref{alg:primal dual matching}) is a natural generalization of our primal-dual algorithm for the single-resource environment (\Cref{alg:primal dual single resource}), which was proposed and analyzed before in \Cref{sec:single-resource}.
+In this section, we turn to the more general matching environment and present our main result: an optimally competitive online algorithm for edge-weighted online matching with costly cancellations for all factors $\buybackcost\geq 0$.
+Our algorithm (\Cref{alg:primal dual matching}) is a natural generalization of the primal-dual algorithm introduced earlier for the single-resource environment (\Cref{alg:primal dual single resource}, analyzed in \Cref{sec:single-resource}).